 Certificates will be issued to students by the end of September.

-In all cases you will be required to provide supporting evidence of your appeal.
+In all cases you will be required to provide supporting evidence of your appeal to your centre.
 Unevidenced applications will be rejected.
-An appeals panel with independent external representation will scrutinise the appeals evidence and confirm a decision.
+An appeals panel with independent external representation will scrutinise the appeals evidence received from your centre and confirm a decision.

 Level 3 & 4 results (relating to Higher Education)